JeffAMcGee/www/content/ko-sock-demo.md

 I made it into a separate [post](|filename|./mvc-frameworks.md).)

 ## Sharing Models
-I'm not going to go through all the details of developing for node.js and Knockout, so I'm going to assume you've been through the tutorial for [Express](http://expressjs.com/guide.html) and [Knockout](http://learn.knockoutjs.com/#/?tutorial=intro).
+This is more of a proof-of-concept that a tutorial, so I'm not going to go through all the details of developing for node.js and Knockout; I'm going to assume you've been through the tutorial for [Express](http://expressjs.com/guide.html) and [Knockout](http://learn.knockoutjs.com/#/?tutorial=intro).
 If you'd like to run the code, you should can grab the